jsirex/biome/components/windows-service/README.md

 ## Configuring the Biome service

-You may configure the Biome service using its configuration file located at `$env:systemdrive\hab\svc\windows-service\HabService.dll.config`.
+You may configure the Biome service using its configuration file located at `$env:systemdrive\hab\svc\windows-service\BioService.dll.config`.
 Here you can configure arguments to be passed to `bio run` and whether to include debug verbosity in the logs.

 The settings located in the `appSettings` section of the configuration file may include: